pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 19 - June 20th

 Here I got mob names working by implementing **CMSG_CREATURE_QUERY**.
-This seemed to crash when querying mobs that didn't have a model, so I removed them from being loaded.
+This crashed the client when querying mobs that didn't have a model, so I removed them from being loaded.
-I also started loading in mob movement data and optimized the query a bit.
+I also started loading in mob movement data and optimized the query a bit to speed up startup.

 ![](20240620_18h33m27s_grim.avif)

-I also finally got some people to help me test the networking.
+I finally got some people to help me test the networking later that day.
 It didn't start very well.

 ![](20240620_22h20m18s_grim.avif)

-Turns out I hadn't tested this locally since adding mobs, and the player + mob spawn/despawns were conflicting with each other due to guid collisions.
+Turns out I hadn't tested this locally since adding mobs and the player/mob spawn/despawns were conflicting with each other due to guid collisions.
-So players were being constantly spawned in and out.
+Players were being constantly spawned in and out.

 ![](20240620_22h22m55s_grim.avif)

 I did some emergency patching to make it so players are never despawned, even out of range.
-I also turned off /say spawning boars, since that was getting annoying.
+I also turned off /say spawning boars since that was getting annoying.
 That worked for now.

 ![](20240620_23h03m05s_grim.avif)